 · Associated with the colour red, the root chakra regulates the energy associated with instinct, survival, and safety. and controls the energy for kinesthetic feeling and movement ie. being able to listen to, feel and be aware of the various parts of the body.
 The root chakra connects with the earth, with vital earth energy.
 It all starts here.

 · It is the foundation of physical energy and spiritual energy for the body.
-Being out of balance at the root chakra often results in fearfulness, being flighty, disconnected from reality, and distant.
+Being out of balance at the root chakra often results in fearfulness, unresolved anger, being flighty, disconnected from reality, and distant.

 · We can directly feel it through our pelvic floor and the skin and nerve endings around our tailbone, anus and perineum.
 From coccyx to our heels all includes our first chakra.
 Our instincts and our intellect are developed within this chakra.
 It’s also our family patterns and our fight, flight or freeze response.